cloudevents/spec/discovery/spec.md

 #### description

 - Type: String
-- Description: A brief summary of the purpose of the Group.
+- Description: A summary of the purpose of the Group.
 - Constraints:
   - OPTIONAL
   - if present, MUST be a non-empty string